cosc2336-ds-alg/assg03/README.md

-Once you are satisfied with your implementation of `digitAtPosition()`, you should perform the usual steps to finish Task 4 by committing and pushing your implementation to your repository, and closing and merging the pull request and issue for this task.
+Once you are satisfied with your implementation of `digitAtPosition()`, you should perform the usual steps to finish Task 4 by committing and pushing your implementation to the `Feedback` pull request of your GitHub class repository.

 ## Task 5: Implement `appendDigit()` Member Function